thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 └──────────────┘       └─────────────────┘       └──────────────┘
 ```

-As you can see here, a many-to-many relationship is the combination of two one-to-many relationships connected to an associative entity in the middle.
+As you can see here, a many-to-many relationship is the combination of two one-to-many relationships connected to an **associative entity** in the middle.
 We'll talk more about associative entities in a bit.

 ### Exercise

 With your neighbors, draw an ER diagram to represent the relationship between pet entities and species entities.

-Once you're satisfied, add owner entities to the diagram and draw their relationship with pet entities.
+Once you're satisfied with this, add owner entities to the diagram and draw their relationship with pet entities.

-Once you're satisfied with that, add one more entity of your choosing to the diagram and draw their relationship with the other entities as appropriate.
+Once you're satisfied with this, add one more entity of your choosing to the diagram and draw their relationship with the other entities as appropriate.

 ## Why is an entity relationship diagram useful?